Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Experimental Evaluation

-The difference between the number of queries required by the gradient-based attack and the other attacks is due to the fact that the substitute model creation requires many target classifier queries.
 One might claim that the same substitute model can be used to camouflage more than ten malware samples, resulting in a lower average budget per sample.
-However, this is not a realistic scenario, as an attacker usually tries to modify only a single malware, so it can bypass the detector and perform its malicious functionality.
-Moreover, even if the average cost per example can be reduced by using the same substitute model, our attack presents a much lower bound limit on the \emph{absolute} number of queries, bypassing a cloud-service that blocks access for a host performing too many queries in a short amount of time in order to thwart adversarial efforts \cite{chau2010polonium}.
-The more efficient the attack the less chances there are for it to be mitigated by this approach.
+However, in most cases an attacker would try to modify only a single malware, so it can bypass the detector and perform its malicious functionality.
+Moreover, even if the average cost per example can be reduced by using the same substitute model, our attack presents a lower limit on the \emph{absolute} number of queries, bypassing a cloud-service that blocks access for a host performing too many queries in a short amount of time in order to thwart adversarial efforts \citep{chen2019stateful,chau2010polonium}.
+The more efficient the attack, the less chances there are for it to be mitigated by this approach.

+The performance of our linear iteration attack, shown in Table \ref{tab:Attack-Comparison} (logarithmic backtracking=no columns), is identical to the performance of the SeqRand algorithm presented in \citep{DBLP:conf/ccs/DangHC17} (because both attacks use the same algorithm).

-The attack overhead of all attacks is similar: about 30\%, or 40 API calls per window.
-Since a classifier with an API window size of $k=100$ provides roughly the same accuracy as one with $k=140$ used here (96.76\% vs. 97.61\% with the same FP rate for LSTM classifier), the success of these attacks is due to the perturbation and \emph{not} because API sequences were split into two windows due to the added API calls.
+The attack overhead of all attacks is similar: about 30\%, or 40 API calls, per window.
+Since a classifier with an API window size of $k=100$ provides roughly the same accuracy as with $k=140$ used here (96.76\% vs. 97.61\% with the same FP rate for the LSTM classifier), the success of these attacks is due to the perturbation and \emph{not} because API sequences were split into two windows due to the added API calls.

+As can be seen, the attacks of Uesato et al. \citep{DBLP:conf/icml/UesatoOKO18} and Ilyas et al. \citep{DBLP:conf/icml/IlyasEAL18} have low effectiveness.
+This is due to the fact that those attacks are not suitable for discrete values of API call types and indices.